 Cannon Beach, Oregon

-time in nature.
-It is the perfect beach town, located just an hour and a half from Portland, and only three and a half to four hours from
+It is the perfect beach town (one of the best beach vacation spots in the US, in fact!), located just an hour and a half from Portland, and only three and a half to four hours from Seattle.

 The food in Cannon Beach is amazing as well.
 Drop by Public Coast Brewing where there is outdoor seating and yummy food.
 Or visit Pelican Brewing for award-winning clam chowder or a drink from their on-site brewery.

 While Cannon Beach is beautiful anytime of the year, it definitely shines in the fall.
 The Pacific Northwest is known for its cloudy, rainy winters and Cannon Beach is no exception.

 In the spring and summer the coast is busier, and coastal fog can unexpectedly ruin a visit.